-Seasoning is a crucial step for any carbon steel or cast iron wok.
-Here is an easy step-by-step guide on how to season a wok using just a few simple ingredients.
+Seasoning is an essential first step when cooking with a carbon steel or cast iron wok.
+Here's a simple, step-by-step guide to help you season your new wok using just a few basic ingredients.

-I went back to the Asian supermarket thinking I had to buy a new wok because I ruined it.
-The store owner remembered my previous purchase and refused to sell me a new wok!
-He told me to go home, scrub out the rust, and season the wok.
+Thinking I had ruined it, I went back to the Asian supermarket to buy a new one.
+The store owner recognized me and refused to sell me another wok.
+Instead, he told me to go home, scrub off the rust, and season it.

 Why season a wok?